-Using $\sim 200$ spectroscopically confirmed RGB member stars, we have measured the dwarf's velocity dispersion to be $\sim 5.7 \text{ km s}^{-1}$ , which, combined with the luminosity $M_V =$ -9, yields a high mass-to-light ratio of $\sim 300$ , typical for a Galactic dwarf.
+Using ~200 spectroscopically confirmed RGB member stars, we have measured the dwarf's velocity dispersion to be ~5.7 km s-1, which, combined with the luminosity $M_V = -9$ , yields a high mass-to-light ratio of ~300, typical for a Galactic dwarf.
 However, given Ant 2's enormous size, the implied effective DM density is much lower than that of any other dwarf satellite studied to date.
-Assuming an NFW density profile, Ant 2 is hosted by a relatively light DM halo with $M{200} < 10^9 M{\odot}$ - close to the lowest mass inferred for the Galactic dwarfs (see Jethwa et al. 2018) - which is not easy to reconcile with its grotesquely bloated appearance.
+Assuming an NFW density profile, Ant 2 is hosted by a relatively light DM halo with $M{200} < 10^9 \, \mathrm{M{\odot}}$ - close to the lowest mass inferred for the Galactic dwarfs (see Jethwa, Erkal & Belokurov 2018) - which is not easy to reconcile with its grotesquely bloated appearance.
 Even if the DM density deviates from the canonical NFW shape - be it either due to the effects of stellar feedback or of the Milky Way's tides - bringing the object's half-light radius in accordance with the rest of the Galactic satellite population appears difficult.

-Nonetheless, a combination of feedback and tides working in concert may provide a plausible way to explain the observed properties of Ant 2.
-This solution requires a substantially more luminous dwarf to be born in a i) relatively massive and ii) cored DM halo, which subsequently suffers prolific tidal stripping.
+None the less, a combination of feedback and tides working in concert may provide a plausible way to explain the observed properties of Ant 2.
+This solution requires a substantially more luminous dwarf to be born in a (i) relatively massive and (ii) cored DM halo, which subsequently suffers prolific tidal stripping.
 We have shown that for such a cored host, the half-light radius changes little during the disruption but the velocity-dispersion plummets.
 A strong prediction of this model is a large amount of tidal debris left behind by Ant 2, which could be tested by surveying (with either imaging or spectroscopy) the area around the dwarf.
 Note however, that even in this scenario, the structural properties of Ant 2's progenitor remain extreme.
-For example, in the size-luminosity plane shown in Figure 11, it must have occupied the empty space below and to the right of Sgr, with $r_h \sim 3$ kpc and $M_V \sim -12$ .
+For example, in the size-luminosity plane shown in Fig. 11, it must have occupied the empty space below and to the right of Sgr, with $r{\rm h} \sim 3$ kpc and $M_V \sim -12$ .